 Considerations Before Buying a Gas Fireplace

 - Venting types – You want to know if the model you are looking at will be vent-free or vented.
-This would mean that there is space for a vent or if there isn’t, and it would be dependent on the type of machine and location of installation.
+This would mean that there is space for a vent or if there isn’t, and it would depend on the type of machine and installation location.

 - Location of installation – Ensure that you are thinking about where it will be installed, which means any specific clearances are needed.
 You also need to think about the venting configuration that would be required.

-- Style and type – The final thing to consider is the type of gas fireplace you will choose and the style.
+- Style and type – The final thing to consider is your choice of gas fireplace and style.
 Ensure that you are looking at how much space you have available and then decide what would fit your current look and feel and the area available.

 Can I run my gas fireplace all the time?

 A lot of the current inserts and machines have been made to be run all of the time.
-However, you will want to make sure that you turn it off to prevent carbon monoxide from getting into the air if you aren’t home.
+However, you will want to ensure that you turn it off to prevent carbon monoxide from getting into the air if you aren’t home.

 What features should I be looking for?

-You will want to look for plenty of features when it comes to a gas fireplace, including the automatic switch off.
-This is important since the machine would turn itself off when a lack of oxygen or carbon monoxide would be detected.
-You might also want to consider looking at a built-in thermostat or even using a remote to operate it.
+You will want to look for plenty of features regarding a gas fireplace, including the automatic switch off.
+This is important since the machine would turn itself off when a lack of oxygen or carbon monoxide is detected.
+You might also consider looking at a built-in thermostat or even using a remote to operate it.

 How do I choose the right gas type?